eclipse-che/che-plugin-registry/tools/automation/README.md

 # Automation

 Most Che plugins depend on VS Code extensions, and these are usually hosted on other repositories.
 Sometimes these extensions can be out of date, as a newer version of the extension has been released upstream.
-All such plugins are listed in a file `vscode-extensions.json`, which sits at the root of this repository.
+All such plugins are listed in a file named `che-theia-plugins.yaml`, which sits at the root of this repository.

 This directory contains various scripts which automate various maintenance steps of the registry.

 ## Automatic Plugin Reports

-Every day at 01:00 UTC, the `vscode-extensions.json` file is parsed and a report is generated.
+Every day at 01:00 UTC, the `che-theia-plugins.yaml` file is parsed and a report is generated.
 The report can be found at https://eclipse.github.io/che-plugin-registry/

 The report format (with two sample entries) is as follows: